 A primary focus of our curriculum is to raise aspirations for all children and encourage pride in their learning leading to excellent outcomes.
 All learners including those in receipt of pupil premium or with additional needs will have specifically planned opportunities to ensure progress.
 Targeted support and intervention will support learners to feel confident in class in embedding the important knowledge they need in order for connections in learning to be made.
 Children will be fully involved in their learning through planned opportunities for reflection and review.
-Planning must support the development of the school’s core values; developing Creative, Confident and Caring children who SHINE (safe, happy, independent, never give up and excel).
+Planning must support the development of the school’s core values; developing children who SHINE (safe, happy, independent, never give up and excel).

 As a result of these quality experiences, learning will promote knowledge and understanding and the development of appropriate skills.

 The school works hard to develop children’s love of reading, quality texts are planned from and linked to other texts to support learning and bring topics alive.

 Equality and diversity in our curriculum is of the highest priority as we work to decolonise and diversify our curriculum .
 Opportunities are planned to see learning from different perspectives and to learn and grow from this and create a sense of belonging for all.